gara-z/gara-recipes/Flaky tart dough.md

 II: Old-Fashioned Flaky Pie Dough Recipe, [Serious Eats](https://www.seriouseats.com/recipes/2016/06/old-fashioned-flaky-pie-dough-recipe.html), Stella Parks
 Ratios: 2:2:1, flour:butter:water (1:1:0.5)

+For consistent results, use a scale and weigh the ingredients.
 When room temperature exceeds 74°F, kitchen equipment and pantry staples will act as a heat source to the butter, creating a sticky dough.
 If it’s warm in your kitchen, you can manage dough temperature by: refrigerating ingredients and utensils, cut the butter in chunkier pieces, chill the workspace countertop with bags filled with ice and water, know the dough and its temperature (aim to keep it at 65°F (18°C).